OOPSpam/blog/_posts/2025-04-05-stop-spam-on-jotform-using-zapier-and-oopspam.md

 * **Low maintenance** – Once set up, it runs in the background
 * **Customizable** – Works with any Jotform and any follow-up action
 * **Better data** – Fewer junk entries in your CRM or reports

+Need to secure embedded forms too?
+Learn how to[ add spam protection to embedded forms using OOPSpam and Zapier](https://www.oopspam.com/blog/add-spam-protection-to-embedded-forms-using-oopspam-and-zapier) and keep your workflows spam-free.

 ## **Final thoughts**